top of page

 Jonathan White, PA-C, AAHIVS

 Peter Shalit (he/him; Peter) has been in practice since 1990.
 His training is in Primary Care Internal Medicine: General Healthcare for Adults.
 Since the start, he has included care for people living with HIV in his scope of practice, while also providing general preventive and screening care, sexual health services including HIV prevention (PrEP), gender affirming care, and diagnosis and treatment of medical conditions that can affect adults.
 He is a Clinical Professor of Medicine at the University of Washington, and frequently hosts trainees in the health care professions for clinical rotations in the practice.
 He grew up in New Jersey and Massachusetts and graduated from Cornell University with a BA in Biological Sciences.
-All of his medical training was at the University of Washington including medical school, internship and residency.
+All of his subsequent training was at the University of Washington including graduate school (PhD in Genetics), medical school, internship and residency.
 He lives with his husband Bob and (currently) two cats.

 Kevin Steehler (they/them; Kevin) joined the practice in September 2023.
 They are an LGBTQ Primary Care physician who is board certified in internal medicine.
 They grew up in Erie, Pennsylvania. and completed medical school at Emory University in Atlanta, Georgia.
 Following medical school, Kevin moved to Seattle to pursue residency at the University of Washington.
 During residency Kevin worked at the Madison Clinic at Harborview Medical Center, providing primary care to patients who are living with HIV and to those on PrEP.
 Kevin also completed an elective rotation in gender affirming care and has a passion for providing high quality care to patients who are transgender and gender non-conforming.
 As an LGBTQ physician, Kevin strives to apply principles of health equity in their practice.
 Additionally, they fought to improve equity in medical training by serving as the Lead Negotiator of their union, RFPU-NW, during residency.
 When they are not seeing patients, Kevin enjoys taking care of their two cats, spending time with their partner, appreciating Seattle's drag scene, and playing board games and video games.

-William (Bill Hoskyn), DNP, FNP-BC, ARNP
+William (Bill) Hoskyn, DNP, FNP-BC, ARNP

 Enne Shah, DO (pic to come)